 A wide-span building is no place to take risks.
-We prefer to err on the side of safety when designing for the weight bearing capacity of our indoor arena roofs.
-We build for the varied snow loads in our service area and then add extra support to make our indoor arenas a safe place to ride any time of year!
+Err on the side of safety when designing for the weight bearing capacity of our covered horse arena roofs.
+Choose a construction company that builds for the varied snow loads in their service area and then add extra support to make their indoor arenas a safe place to ride any time of year!

 Steel Frame Arenas vs. Wood Frame Arenas

-The minimum width for an indoor riding arena is 60'.
+The minimum width for an indoor riding arena is 60′.
 Anything less is probably going to be too small.
-The average width for an indoor riding arena is 70' to 80'.
+The average width for an indoor horse arena is 70′ to 80′.

 The optimum length can vary widely depending on your discipline; however, covered riding arenas falling within the 120′ to 250′ range are the most common.